spencerkclark/aospy/docs/examples/basics.rst

         runs=[example_run]
     )

-Finally, we need to associate the Model objcet with a Proj object.
+Finally, we need to associate the ``Model`` object with an :py:class:`aospy.Proj` object.
 Here we can specify the location that aospy will save its output files.

 .. ipython:: python